 Edward William Davies (1855-1904, born Fremantle) was elected Mayor of the Municipality of Fremantle in 1901, but was removed two months later on the grounds of insanity.
+He is interred at Anglican A392, with a splended monument, right next to Samson Avenue (the main cortege entrance).

 [EW] Davies was the son of Alfred Alexander Davies who had arrived in Fremantle in 1834 and who had [among other issue] another son called George Alfred Davies (1846-).
 EW Davies was born in Fremantle in 1855.
 In 1875 his father died, and in December that year Davies married Kate Murray.
 In July 1876, Davies appeared in court on a charge of seduction brought against him by William Thorpe, a farmer, on behalf of his daughter Rosina.